What Role Should Compliance Play in ESG?

 Regulatory scrutiny and enforcement action regarding promotional practices have increased in many jurisdictions, with greenwashing being an obvious target.
 Compliance, as part of its business-as- usual monitoring activities, will need to integrate ESG considerations.
 For example, the scope of marketing and sales communications will expand beyond ensuring that disclosures are not misleading and are supported by appropriate records to evaluating ESG-related claims.
 This broader scope will include ensuring that there are no instances of greenwashing and that messaging is supported by fact and aligns with associated regulatory- based disclosures.

 Bernadine Reese is a managing director in Protiviti’s Risk and Compliance practice.
 Based in London, Reese joined Protiviti in 2007 from KPMG’s Regulatory Services practice.
-Reese has more than 30 years’ experience working with a variety of financial services clients to enhance their business performance by successfully implementing risk, compliance and governance change and optimizing their risk and compliance arrangements.
+Reese has more than 30 years’ experience working with a variety of financial services clients to enhance their business performance by successfully implementing risk, compliance and governance change and optimising their risk and compliance arrangements.
 She is a Certified Climate Risk Professional.

 Jackie Sanz is a managing director in Protiviti’s Risk and Compliance practice.
 Based in Toronto, Sanz has been the chief compliance officer, chief privacy officer, chief anti-money laundering officer and senior complaints officer of an international asset manager and fund company with locations in Australia, Canada, Hong Kong, Ireland, Peru, Singapore and the U.S. She has also played the same role for a Canadian trust company.
 Sanz spent three years in Luxembourg focused on société d’investissement à capital variable (SICAV)/fonds commun de placement (FCP) for offshore distribution as well as Cayman Islands and British Virgin Islands funds.